Call SelectQuote

 Let SelectQuote’s licensed insurance agents help answer your questions about Medicare Supplement plans.

-Medicare Supplement Insurance plans, sometimes referred to as Medigap, help cover out-of-pocket costs that are not covered by Original Medicare (Medicare Parts A and B).
-Medicare Supplement Plan B is similar in coverage to Medicare Supplement Plan A; however, Plan B covers your Medicare Part A deductible and offers additional hospitalization coverage.
+Medicare Supplement Insurance plans, also known as Medigap, help cover out-of-pocket costs not covered by Original Medicare (Parts A and B).
+Medicare Supplement Plan B is similar to Plan A in coverage; however, it covers your Medicare Part A deductible and provides additional hospitalization coverage.

 Medicare Supplement Plan B covers some of the out-of-pocket costs left by Medicare Parts A and B. Medicare Supplement Plan B has many of the same features as Medicare Supplement Plan A; however, it adds additional hospitalization coverage and also pays your Original Medicare Part A deductible.